 When it comes to different grain types of bamboo, there are three main choices: horizontal, vertical, and strand-woven.
 Each one has different characteristics that will help buyers decide which type of bamboo to purchase and install in their home or business.
 The grain type to purchase depends greatly on the overall look the buyer is trying to achieve.

 Choosing bamboo flooring for your home or business based on the installation type first is a wise decision because some installation types are more complicated and thus more costly than others.
-There are a few different installation methods that can be used for bamboo, including a nail or glue down process, a glue-seam floating installation, and a glueless-click installation.
-Regardless of the installation type chosen, be sure to purchase more bamboo flooring than required to finish the job, to account for mistakes in measurement, imperfection in boards and future repairs.
+There are a few different installation methods for bamboo flooring.
+These include nail or glue down process, glue-seam floating installation, and glueless-click installation.
+Regardless of the installation type chosen, be sure to purchase more bamboo flooring than required to finish the job.
+You need to account for mistakes in measurement, imperfection in boards and future repairs.

 Nail Down/Glue Down

 This process is similar to installing a hardwood floor.
 Since the flooring is very hard, it is nearly impossible to get the nails flush with the flooring using a standard hammer.
 The use of special, specific tools for the job, including an electric hammer or stapler, is very important to the success of completing this job correctly.
-There are different installation instructions and guidelines depending on the sub-flooring the bamboo is to be installed over.
+Installation instructions and guidelines depend on the sub-flooring.
 DIYers that are very experienced in this area can install this type of bamboo flooring, otherwise it is best to have a professional install the flooring.

 This kind of installation requires an underlayment to protect the bamboo from the sub-flooring material.
 You may require a moisture barrier as well.
 It is important to lay out the flooring before adding any glue adhesive, because with how quickly the adhesive dries, it will be impossible to separate the flooring planks and correct any mistakes after just a few seconds.
 It is best to lay out the complete floor design and go back in sections with the glue.
-This can be done as a do-it-yourself job, but for the inexperienced, it is best left to professionals.
+You can do this as a do-it-yourself job, but for the inexperienced, it is best left to professionals.

 The simplest of bamboo installation methods, the glueless-click method does not require any glue or nails, so it is easy for those new to floor installation to do.
 The planks simply click together and fall into place.
 For those who are looking to install their own flooring and do not boast a lot of DIY experience, this is the best way to do it.
 There should be no concern about whether or not the floor will come apart after the installation is complete because the pieces will fit together very snuggly.
 The finished product will appear much like the other installation methods.